kevinzhuang01/srp_2025/_profiles/augustinemanu-frimpong.md

 organization: Grambling State University
 department: Computer Science
 pronouns: He/Him/His
-biography: "Augustine is a junior at Grambling State University majoring in Computer Science.
+biography: Augustine is a junior at Grambling State University majoring in Computer Science.
 His academic and research interests span Software Engineering, Mathematics, Machine Learning, and Artificial Intelligence.
 He is particularly interested in combining mathematical modeling and AI to design interpretable, efficient, and scalable systems.
-During his NSF REU at Louisiana Tech University, Augustine developed an â\x84\x93â\x82\x81 trend filtering model for financial time series, achieving improved accuracy over the Hodrickâ\x80\x93Prescott filter in detecting structural breaks.
+During his NSF REU at Louisiana Tech University, Augustine developed an ℓ₁ trend filtering model for financial time series, achieving improved accuracy over the Hodrick–Prescott filter in detecting structural breaks.
 He is currently conducting research on packet-level anomaly detection, exploring methods such as autoencoders, ensemble learning, and transformer-based architectures for network security applications.
-Beyond research, Augustine has interned as a Software Engineer at Afterquery, a Y Combinatorâ\x80\x93backed startup, where he contributed to building scalable data infrastructure tools.
+Beyond research, Augustine has interned as a Software Engineer at Afterquery, a Y Combinator–backed startup, where he contributed to building scalable data infrastructure tools.
 He also served as a Software Engineering Fellow at eBay, gaining experience in backend systems and collaborative software development.
 He has presented his NSF poster work at the US Research Software Engineer Conference (USRSE 2025) and the University of Louisiana System AI in Education Summit (2025), sharing insights on computational modeling and AI adoption in education.
-  Augustine aims to pursue graduate study at the intersection of software engineering, mathematics, and intelligent systems."
+Augustine aims to pursue graduate study at the intersection of software engineering, mathematics, and intelligent systems.
 academic_status: Undergraduate Student
 year_in_program: 3rd
 research_area: Applied Mathematics; Computer Science; Data Science; Engineering; Machine